Observation of the BKT Transition in a 2D Bose Gas via Matter-Wave Interferometry: Supplemental Material

 \textit{Temperature extraction from density profiles} \ We analyse the temperature of the atom clouds by repeating the experimental runs with all atoms in the cloud (not just a slice) repumped into the detectable hyperfine level, thus recording the integrated density distribution.
 We fit the density distribution of atoms with $m_F=0$ recorded after 16.2 ms TOF with a bimodal distribution along the $x$ direction.
 The expansion of the gas along the $z$ direction, which is initially tightly confined in the trap, follows the expansion of a Gaussian wavepacket \cite{Hechenblaikner2005}.
 In the radial direction $r$, the density distribution is well-described by a bimodal model which is the sum of broad Gaussian and Thomas-Fermi peak (inverted parabola).
 The Gaussian part expands ballistically during TOF but the Thomas-Fermi peak does not change size significantly over $t_{\text{TOF}}=\SI{16.2}{ms}$.
 We extract the temperature of the gas from the fitted value of the Gaussian pedestal after TOF.
 This procedure also allows us to extract the PSD by estimating the \textit{in situ} 2D density.
 The mean PSD reported in the main text was obtained by 70$\%$ of peak PSD at each temperatures, which corresponds to the mean PSD within 80$\%$ of 2D TF density profile.
 We repeated experiments at least 14 times for each temperature and fitted individual realisations with the bimodal model.
 In the main text, the reported temperatures are the mean of fitted temperature values and the error bars for the temperatures denote standard errors.

 We note that finite population of excited levels in the transverse harmonic oscillator can affect the thermometry as pointed out in Refs. \cite{Hadzibabic2008,Holzmann2008}.
 Nevertheless, our experimental parameters are well within the quasi-2D regime as the mean-field and thermal energy scales are smaller than $\hbar \omega_z$ and the population of excited levels is small.
-The observed agreement of density distributions between experiment and strictly 2D Monte Carlo simulation (see \refform{fig:correlation} (b), \refform{fig:PSD} and \refform{fig:qc}) further confirms the results of thermometry method described above.
+The observed agreement of density distributions between experiment and strictly 2D Monte Carlo simulation (see \figmain~(b) and \figeta~(c)) further confirms the results of the thermometry method described above.\\

-\textit{Extracting the relative phase} \ We analyse the local phase of the matter-wave interference patterns following the procedure outlined in Refs. \cite{Barker2020,Hadzibabic2006}, in which we perform a 1D fit of column density $\rho_x(z)$ at each location $x$ with Eq. \eqref{eq:fringefit}.
-We discard datapoints where the fitted value of $k$ is outside the peak of its histogram (see \refform{fig:postselection}) as it indicates either a lack of signal in the pixel column or the failure of the fit procedure. \\
+\textit{Extracting the relative phase} \ We analyse the local phase of the matter-wave interference patterns following the procedure outlined in Refs. \cite{Barker2020,Hadzibabic2006}, in which we perform a 1D fit of column density $\rho_x(z)$ at each location $x$ with Eq. \eqfringefit.
+We discard datapoints for which the fitted value of $k$ lies outside the peak of its histogram (see \refform{fig:postselection}) as this indicates either a lack of signal in the pixel column or failure of the fit procedure. \\